waqasm78/AI-90Days/docs/Day7.md

     print("File not found.")
 ```

-📌 If the file doesn’t exist, this prevents your app from crashing.
+📌 If the file doesn't exist, this prevents your app from crashing.

 ---